slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Instead of trying to point yourself in the right direction, admit you have no idea what the right direction is, and try instead to be super sensitive to the winds of change.It's ok to have working hypotheses, even though they may constrain you a bit, because they also motivate you.
 Especially if they become well enough known that people start to identify them with you.
 You have to be extra skeptical about things you want to believe, and once a hypothesis starts to be identified with you, it will almost certainly start to be in that category.
 - Passion is made not found.
 - parabol: that door is only for you.

-“Ever since I was a little kid, I wanted to be in combat,” he said.
-“Why?”
-“Well… what did you want to do when you were growing up?” he asked.
-“I guess I wanted to write and interview people.”
-“Well, there you go.”
-I don’t think my brain fully realizes that I’m doing what I dreamt of doing as a kid.

 > *'If you didnt get what do you want, its a sign that you didnt really wanted it or you bargained the price.' -- roger kipling